 Using closed-cell polyurethane spray foam (R-value of 6.8 per inch) rather than fiberglass-batt insulation on an exterior EIFS wall can stop the condensation within the wall cavity and help eliminate moisture.
 Filling a 2x6 wall with 4 1/2 inches or a 2x4 wall with 2 1/2 inches of foam insulation will give you a 1-inch air space between the foam and the back of the inside drywall.
 This 1-inch air space will give a warm feel at the wall in winter.
 Keep in mind that it is not recommended to mix foam and fiberglass together.

 It is always wise to seek professional advice on a subject from someone who is unbiased and has your best interest in mind.
-EIFS is beautiful and can dress up any building, but from my experience, I would recommend keeping it at a minimum of three feet off the ground because of its vulnerability to damage caused by traffic.
+EIFS are beautiful and can elevate any building, but it is important to take the right precautionary measures when using them.

 An insurance company that cares about you and insuring the things you wish to be insured.